Loginistaken/Contractor-Coin/README.md

     std::cout << "-----------------------------------------------\n";
 }

-// Missing Features for Full Deployment

-// ✅ Persistent Blockchain Storage
-// The blockchain currently lacks persistent storage for blocks and transactions.
-// Implement a database solution such as SQLite, LevelDB, or a file-based ledger. class BlockchainStorage {
-    // Implementation of database storage for blocks and transactions void storeBlock(Block block);
-    Block retrieveBlock(int blockID);
-};

-// ✅ Peer-to-Peer (P2P) Networking
-// The server listens for connections but does not sync blocks with peers.
-// A node discovery protocol is required to enable full network synchronization. class PeerToPeerNetwork {
-public:
-    // Start listening for incoming connections from peers void startServer();
-    // Sync blocks with connected peers
-    void syncBlocksWithPeers();
-    // Handle node discovery and connection to peers void discoverPeers();
-};

-// ✅ Block Validation & Chain Consensus
-// Transactions are not validated, and double-spending is possible.
-// Implement a consensus algorithm such as Proof of Work (PoW) for security. class Consensus {
-public:
-    // Validate the block's hash and transactions before adding it to the blockchain bool validateBlock(Block block);
-    // Proof of Work algorithm to find valid blocks bool proofOfWork(Block block);
-};

-// ✅ Cryptographic Hashing
-// The current implementation uses std::hash, which is not cryptographically secure.
-// Replace it with SHA-256 for Bitcoin-like security.
-#include <openssl/sha.h>
-class Crypto {
-public:
-    // Hash a block using SHA-256
-    std::string sha256Hash(const std::string& input);
-};

-// ✅ Wallet & Transaction Handling
-// There is no mechanism for managing user wallets, balances, or signed transactions.
-// Integrate a cryptographic key system, such as secp256k1 for ECDSA signatures. class Wallet {
-public:
     // Generate a new cryptographic keypair (public/private) std::pair<std::string, std::string> generateKeyPair();
     // Sign a transaction with the private key